 Impact fees from new development are collected based upon projected impacts from each development.
 The adequacy of impact fees is reviewed on an annual basis to ensure that the fee is commensurate with the service.
 Payment of the applicable impact fees by the project applicant, and ongoing revenues that would come from property taxes, sales taxes, and other revenues generated by the proposed project, would fund capital and labor costs associated with fire protection services.
+Payment of such fees is adequate to ensure that the proposed project would not result in any CEQA impacts related to this topic, including the potential for the proposed project to cause substantial adverse physical impact associated with the provision of new or physically alternated governmental services, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts.
 Therefore, the impact of the proposed project on the need for additional fire services facilities is less than significant.